A sermon based preached on July 4th, 2021 based upon Mark 6:1-6 entitled, “The Arrogance that Blocks God’s Grace”

 The people of Nazareth lacked this humility.
 Their arrogance was in claiming they knew more than they did.
 In their minds, the possibility that Jesus had evolved into someone before whom they should become like a child to learn from meant surrendering a pride that in their minds was too precious to surrender.

 How often do we do the same?
 How often do we claim to know more than we do, when in fact what we don’t know always vastly outweighed what we do know.
-Receptivity to God’s grace and wisdom begins with an acknowledgement of our tendency for such arrogance.
+Receptivity to God’s grace and wisdom begins with such acknowledging our tendency for such arrogance.

 God wants to bless us, just as he sought to bless the people of Nazareth.
 What sorts of roadblocks might we be putting up to his grace?